Ojibway Indians of Montana

 Black River and Swan Creek Chippewa's non Federally recognized

-Little Shell Tribe of Chippewa Indians of Montana (they are a threat to the Turtle Mountain Reservation of Montana)
+Little Shell Tribe of Chippewa Indians of Montana (they are bogus or trying to pass for the Rocky Boy Tribe of Chippewa Indians - we have been warned about them)